Categorical Optimization with Bayesian Anchored Latent Trust Regions for Structural Design under High-Dimensional Uncertainty: Methodology

-To further combat the combinatorial explosion and induce feature sparsity within the active pairwise subspaces, a heavy-tailed hierarchical Horseshoe prior (SAAS) is imposed on the inverse lengthscales (i.e., feature weights $\theta_d = \rho_d^{-1}$) of the base kernels:
+To induce feature sparsity within the active pairwise subspaces, a SAAS prior is imposed on the inverse lengthscales (feature weights $\theta_d = \rho_d^{-1}$) of the base kernels.
+It is implemented through a heavy-tailed hierarchical Horseshoe distribution: